75lb/renamer/README.md

 $ renamer [options] [file...]
 ```

-Trivial example.
-It will replace the text `jpeg` with `jpg` in all file and directory names in the current directory.
+This trivial example will replace the text `jpeg` with `jpg` in all file and directory names in the current directory.

 ```
 $ renamer --find jpeg --replace jpg *